* Civilians still trying to flee to the fighting

 “We didn’t know where the strikes were coming from.
 Everyone is being hit all day and all night.
 There is no electricity and no water.
 There is nothing.
 There is not one neighbourhood that hasn’t been hit,” said one of the women who gave her name as Umm Ismail.

-NTC commanders say they are using only light weapons, but government tanks have also moved into road intersections and pounded Gaddafi positions, while pick-up trucks mounted with heavy weapons as well as foot soldiers darted out of cover to fire wildly up ahead.
+NTC commanders say they are only using light weapons, but government tanks have also moved into road intersections and pounded Gaddafi positions, while pick-up trucks mounted with heavy weapons as well as foot soldiers darted out of cover to fire wildly up ahead.

-Most of the NTC forces attacking Sirte are from other towns and do not have much help from the inside as they did they when they captured the capital Tripoli on Aug.
+Most of the government forces attacking Sirte are from other towns and do not have much help from the inside as they did they when they captured the capital Tripoli on Aug.
 23 and ended 42 years of one-man rule by Gaddafi after six months of civil war.

 GADDAFI’S MEN FIGHT FOR THEIR LIVES